prometheus/alertmanager/README.md

 $ ./alertmanager -config.file=<your_file>
 ```

-## Status

-This version was written from scratch.
-Core features enabled by this is are more advanced alert routing configurations and grouping/batching of alerts.
-Thus, squashing expression results through aggregation in alerting rules is no longer required to avoid noisyness.

-The concepts of alert routing were outlined in [this document](https://docs.google.com/document/d/1-4jefGkFo71jlaLo4lHz40ZBoCv9ycBBBbjzbXifGyY/edit?usp=sharing).

-The version implements full persistence of alerts, silences, and notification state.
-On restart it picks up right where it left off.

 ## Example

 This is an example configuration that should cover most relevant aspects of the new YAML configuration format.
 Authoritative source for now is the [code](https://github.com/prometheus/alertmanager/tree/dev/config).